chineseposters.net

 Young heroes' scrolls - Huang Jiguang, 1961

-Huang Jiguang was made a model for the Navy in 1963, together with An Yemin, Dong Cunrui, Lei Feng, Zhang Side and Norman Bethune.
+Huang Jiguang was made a model for the Army in 1963, together with An Yemin, Dong Cunrui, Lei Feng, Zhang Side and Norman Bethune.
 These models were later also to be emulated by the population at large.
-In most if not all cases, the rendition of these models' sacrificial behavior became extremely stylized and stereotyped.
-Even in the 1990s, Huang was still considered an emulatable example.
+In most if not all cases, the rendition of these models’ sacrificial behavior became extremely stylized and stereotyped.
+Even in the 1990s, Huang continued to be seen as an emulatable example.

 Huang Jiguang, 1992-1997